 This is exactly what the title suggests; a very short introduction, but it’s a thorough survey of Celtic history and culture, from a leading archaeologist and expert on the ancient Celts.
 It’s readable, accurate in spite of its brevity, and a good review for those looking for the current research and theories, as well as a solid introduction for those who have interest but neither time nor money for the larger tomes.
-I wrote a longer review here.

 The Celtic Studies Starter Kit

 The Mabinogi are the four Welsh mythological tales.
-Ford doesn’t include the romances, which aren’t part of the Mabinogi proper, but he does include the four branches, the native tales, and Taliessin material that is not available elsewhere in English.
-I think his introduction alone is worth the price of the book, and his translation is faithful to the tone and text of the Welsh, and easier to enjoy than any other.
+Ford doesn’t include the romances, which aren’t part of the Mabinogi proper, but he does include the four branches, the native tales, and Taliesin material that is not available elsewhere in English.
+I think Ford’s introduction alone is worth the price of the book, and his translation is faithful to the tone and text of the Welsh, and easier to enjoy than any other.

 Gantz, Jeffrey.
 Early Irish Myths and Sagas.
 London: Penguin Books, 1981.
 ISBN 0140443975.

 Thomas Kinsella.
 The Tain.
 Oxford: Oxford University Press, 1970.
 ISBN 0192810901.

 Koch, John T. and John Carey eds.
 The Celtic Heroic Age.
 Malden, Massachustetts: Celtic Studies Publications, 2003.
 Fourth edition.
 ISBN 1891271091.

-There are a lot of “dictionaries” of Celtic myth out there; I’ve decided to recommend this one.
+There are several “dictionaries” of Celtic myth out there; I’ve decided to recommend this one.
 No, it’s not perfect, but the only real competition it has is from Miranda Green’s Dictionary.
 Green’s book, though I do like it for its lovely images, is a bit too idiosyncratic in some of Green’s personal interpretations, which are not always clearly presented as personal interpretations.

 In some ways, Sjoestedt is a predecessor for the work of Rees and Rees, listed below.
 There’s much more to Sjoestedt than meets the eye; read carefully and thoughtfully.
 She makes complex things sound startlingly simple, and has many observations that are far more revelatory than you might think.

 A Slightly More Advanced Starter Kit

 This is the standard collection of medieval Irish literature in translation, and it includes the basic mythological tales, one version of the Tain, and samples of the heroic tales, dindsenchas, king cycles, and the other genres.
 Sadly, it’s now out of print.
 It was briefly made available as a textbook reprint from Barnes & Noble, and it is still available in used book stores.
 It’s worth searching for.

 Cunliffe is one of the leading European archaeologists, and specializes in early Bronze and Iron age.
 Some of his linguistic data is a bit out of date, but he offers a thorough exploration of the various Celtic migrations and of Celtic culture and history pre-and post- Roman empire.
 He also provides a good context for understanding some of the current scholarship for placing the various Celtic language speaking cultures in a wider European context.

 This is very useful compendium that goes beyond myth and legend.
-I wish that she had been more careful about distinguishing her opinion from scholarly consensus and fact, but she does provide a useful bibliography.
-Green always has super photographs of artifacts and related images.
+I wish that Green had been more careful about distinguishing her opinion from scholarly consensus and fact, but she does provide a useful bibliography, and this was intended for a general audience rather than a scholarly specialized one.